dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 #### Goal ####
 Create a machine learning model and the supporting code to perform grading of an arbitrary short answer test, where each answer is graded as correct or incorrect, given a limited set of actual test results.

-For this project I will focus on reproducing some results from the literature and implementing an approach with Sagemaker and a custom Sklearn deep learnign LSTM model.
+For this project I will focus on reproducing some results from the literature and implementing an approach with Sagemaker and a custom SKLearn deep learning LSTM model.
 For comparison a basic XGBoost model will also be tested with the same data.

 The problem will be broken into two pieces.

 First, I will try to replicate the results from the Riordan (*3) paper referenced above using a baseline LSTM model and then apply hypertuning in SageMaker to optimize.
 The Riordan paper described various layers and techniques as part of the larger LSTM model.
 They identify improvements to a basic model such as pretrained turned embedding layer.
-The most promossing of these ideas suggested will be tested.
+The most promising of these ideas suggested will be tested.

-The desired outcome is to achive the most accurate prediction of the human grading of correct or incorrect for the student answers.
+The desired outcome is to achieve the most accurate prediction of the human grading of correct or incorrect for the student answers.
-The current state of the art from the Reordan paper achieves results with around 75% accurancy for the data sets used in the project.
+The current state of the art from the Riordan paper achieves results with around 75% accuracy for the data sets used in the project.
 Ideally this bench mark can be matched or exceeded in this project.

 #### Approach ####